X-lab2017/oss101/Assignments/Assignment-typo.md

 However, if you are *sure* your question is non-trivial, and you get no answer in the "user" list/forum for several days, try the "developer" one.
 You would be well advised to lurk there for a few daysor at least review the last few days of archived messages, to learn the local folkways before posting (actually this is good advice on any private or semi-private list).

 If you cannot find a project's mailing list address, but only see the address of the maintainer of the project, go ahead and write to the maintainer.
 But even in that case, don't assume that the mailing list doesn't exist.
-Mention inyour e-mail that you tried and could not find the appropriate mailing list.
+Mention in your e-mail that you tried and could not find the appropriate mailing list.
 Also mention that you don't object to having your message forwarded to other people.
 (Many people believe that private e-mail should remain private, even if there is nothing secret in it.
 By allowing your message to be forwarded you give your correspondent a choice about how to handle your e-mail.)

 ### Use meaningful, specific subject headers